 Issue Invitation Letter.
 After receiving approval from the Director of International Programs, Dean, and Department Chair to invite the visiting professor, the host department will need to issue an invitation letter (on letterhead) for the visiting professor.
 The host department will need to send a hard copy of the invitation letter to International Programs (Royce Hall 111B) and upload an electronic copy to the online scholar application.
-To request a sample invitation letter, please contact email@example.com.
+To view a sample invitation letter, please see the link on the right-hand side of this webpage.
 The invitation letter should include:

 - The start and end date of the visiting professor’s program

 - A detailed description of the visiting professor’s activities/responsibilities/expectations to be undertaken at UW-Platteville